-The crop sector, despite contributing significantly to the overall agricultural sector, is declining in importance, moving from about 79 percent in the 1970s to 60 percent in the 2000s; by 2023, it contributed only 24 percent to the total.
+The crop sector, despite contributing significantly to the overall agricultural growth, is declining in importance, moving from about 83.6 percent in the 1970s to 56.4 percent in the 2000s; by 2023, it contributed only 23.9 percent to the total growth in agriculture sector.
 Livestock, in contrast, has almost quintupled and now accounts for more than half of agricultural growth.
-Fisheries' contribution has also increased, moving from 0.88 percent in the 1950s to 16 percent in the 2011-to-2022 period.
+Fisheries' contribution has also increased, moving from 4.5 percent in the 1950s to 16 percent in the 2011-to-2022 period.
 Over this period, forestry has exhibited a fluctuating trend (Figure 8).